KeyaBhattacharjee/SurpriseHousing_AdvancedRegression/README.md

 14. Negative sign in the coefficient signifies negative correlation between the predictor and target variable.

 15. Predicted value of SalePrice is tranformed into its original scale by performing antilog.

+16. The houses should be bought When the market value of the property is lower than the Predicted Sale Price.